microsoft/pxt/docs/translate.md

 | [webstrings.json](https://crowdin.com/translate/kindscript/588/en-en) | Localized strings for parts of the [MakeCode.com](https://makecode.com/docs) website |
 | [core/docs](https://crowdin.com/project/kindscript/en#/core/docs) | Documentation about developing new MakeCode targets, creating extensions, authoring documents, and the MakeCode blog |
 | [core/common-docs](https://crowdin.com/project/kindscript/en#/core/common-docs) | Documentation shared by all MakeCode targets.
 Describes use of the editor, coding concepts, and reference for the base blocks |

+## MakeCode extensions

+[Extensions](/extensions) provide additional code blocks for features and functions in a target editor that aren't there by default.
+A user adds an extension to the editor in an extensions dialog selected from the **Settings** menu.
+Extensions are created by anyone, not just the MakeCode team.
+Extensions can have their own documentation and have localization files you can edit.
+Translations for extensions are not part of the MakeCode Crowdin project.
+An extension is hosted in a GitHub repository and you will need to have a GitHub account to help with localizing an extension's strings or documents.
+Extension localization is described [here](/extensions/localization).

 ## Tips and guidance